-With escaped inmate still on the loose, Pennsylvania officials vow to upgrade security at jail
+Drone may have been flying near Pennsylvania jail before homicide suspect’s escape, police say

 Warren County Sheriff Brian Zeybell has said the response by police and guards “couldn’t have been any quicker,” and in fact he believes “Burham saw red and blue lights within two minutes of leaving that jail.”

 Police have said Burham taught himself survival skills and had military reserve training, and the large search area includes difficult terrain and cabins, oil and gas sheds, and shacks affording a fugitive a place to hide.
+Bivens said 500 tips have come in since the manhunt began.

 In September 2014 in Pennsylvania, a manhunt of more than a month and a half ensued after a gunman killed a state trooper and permanently disabled another in an ambush outside the Blooming Grove barracks.
 Eric Frein, of Canadensis, also described as a self-taught survivalist, was captured after a 48-day search.
 He was convicted and sentenced to death, though Pennsylvania has a moratorium on executions.